jmsaavedrar/machine_learning/README.md

   At the end, you will have the folder "mnist_model" with the model saved.

 ## Testing features learned by the CNN
-Now you can use the model for similarity search in other dataset like [EMNIST-LETTERS](https://www.nist.gov/itl/products-and-services/emnist-dataset).
+Now, you can use the model for similarity search in other dataset like [EMNIST-LETTERS](https://www.nist.gov/itl/products-and-services/emnist-dataset).
 To test this example, please, download the emnist dataset in npy format from [here](https://www.dropbox.com/scl/fi/kyecjtg2y8w1gmpu1fuai/emnist_data.zip?rlkey=cmhqmp74mz4kmkxupehzz0hw4&dl=0).

 After downloading you will have two files: